WebEngineering-FHNW/hs17-bewertete-uebung-nodermatt/docs/exercise/exercise.md

 How to test the project:  (if other than `grailsw test-app`)

-Project description:      (if other than `/index.html`)
+Project description:'/about'

-External contributions:
+External contributions: Grails tutorials page on i18n

-Other comments:
+Other comments: During development I realised that offering categories doesn't make too much sense.
+The offer should be concrete as opposed to something vague as saying what kind of thing you'd offer for a given article.
+Therefore I removed that feature and implemented a feature that allows a user to offer articles that she/he added to the portal.

-I'm particular proud of:
+I'm particular proud of: See /about page for full list

 ## Project grading